postmanlabs/labs-docs/v6/postman/workspaces/using_workspaces.md

 ---
-title: "Using Workspaces"
+title: 'Using Workspaces'
-page_id: "using_workspaces"
+page_id: 'using_workspaces'
 warning: false
 ---

 Workspaces are an easy and efficient way to collaborate with a group of users to develop and test APIs.
 You can either organize your work in personal workspaces or work with others in team workspaces.

 In this section, you'll learn how to work in workspaces.